Peter Stuyvesant

-Peter Stuyvesant (Note: In Dutch also Pieter and Petrus.) (c.
+Peter Stuyvesant (Note: In Dutch also Pieter, Petrus and Stuijvesant.) (c.
 1610 – August 1672) was a Dutch colonial administrator who served as the director-general of New Netherland from 1647 to 1664, when the colony was provisionally ceded to the Kingdom of England.
 He was a major figure in the history of New York City and his name has been given to various landmarks and points of interest throughout the city (e.g. Stuyvesant High School, Stuyvesant Town, Bedford–Stuyvesant neighborhood, etc.).

 Stuyvesant's accomplishments as director-general of New Netherland included a great expansion for the settlement of New Amsterdam beyond the southern tip of Manhattan.
 Among the projects built by Stuyvesant's administration were the protective wall on Wall Street, the canal that became Broad Street, and Broadway.
 Stuyvesant, himself a member of the Dutch Reformed Church, opposed religious pluralism and came into conflict with Lutherans, Jews, Roman Catholics, and Quakers as they attempted to build places of worship in the city and practice their faiths.

 Early life

 Peter Stuyvesant was born around 1610 (Note: The exact year of Stuyvesant's birth is not known with certainty.
 Other years which have been put forward include 1602, 1610, 1611, and 1612.
-There is no definitive or universally accepted date.) in Peperga or Scherpenzeel, Friesland, in the Netherlands, to Balthasar Stuyvesant, a Reformed Calvinist minister, and Margaretha Hardenstein.
+There is no definitive or universally accepted date.) in Peperga or — more unlikely — Scherpenzeel, Friesland, in the Netherlands, to Balthasar Stuyvesant, a Reformed Calvinist minister, and Margaretha Hardenstein.
 He grew up in Peperga, Scherpenzeel, and Berlikum.
 There is previously an erroneous report that Stuyvesant was born in Scherpenzeel in 1592 or 1602.
 However, his father (Balthazar Stuyvesant) only became a pastor in the Frisian Scherpenzeel between 1612 and 1619 and was previously in Peperga, so Peperga is the likely birthplace of Peter.